Services

 The capacity of milk reception should be such that the milk tanker can be emptied in 20 to 30 minutes so that milk can be rapidly further cooled to stop microbial growth.

-An indication of milk quality is smell, and acidity, if the milk acidity is out of specification then it means that microbial growth has likely taken place as the microbes "live" on the solids "eat" the milk solids and excrete other compoiunds including acid into the milk.
-At ambient temperatures the microbes can double in numbers every 20 minutes so multiplication is exponential.
+An indication of milk quality is smell and acidity.
+If the milk acidity is out of specification it means microbial growth has likely taken place, as the microbes feed on the milk solids and excrete other compounds, including acid, into the milk.
+At ambient temperatures the microbes can double in numbers every 20 minutes, so multiplication is exponential.

 milk reception